 The bulk of the story is, however, devoted to the the detectives being held hostage.
-We get to learn about how they feel and think.
-Who is concerned about their family, who is concerned about his police colleagues.
+We get to learn about how they feel and think, who is concerned about his family and who about his police colleagues.
 Two of the best bits are devoted to clever plans to outwit the frenetic half-mad Mrs. Dodge.
-One detective, Meyer, asks permission of Mrs. Dodge to types out a report in triplicate but in reality types out an S.O.S. message and manages to throw it through one of the few open windows.
-Another Cotton Hawes surreptitiously manages to turn up the thermostat in the office to maximum hoping that the slowly increasing and sweltering heat on an already hot summer day will distract Virgina so that she will ask for the the heat to be turned down and Hawes can make his way to a hat rack where she stowed her purse containing one of the police guns she confiscated.
+One detective, Meyer, asks permission of Mrs. Dodge to type out a report in triplicate but in reality types out an S.O.S. message and manages to throw it through one of the few open windows.
+Another, Cotton Hawes, surreptitiously manages to turn up the thermostat in the office to maximum hoping that the slowly increasing and sweltering heat on an already hot summer day will distract Virgina so that she will ask for the the heat to be turned down and Hawes can make his way to a hat rack where their captor stowed her purse containing one of the police guns she confiscated.
 There is also the Puerto Rican prostitute Angelica Gomez who attempts to win over Virginia with feminine wiles, but unwittingly becomes yet another pawn in the madwoman's ever increasing mind games.

 |A sultry noirish Virginia Dodge on the 1st PB|

 This is a quick read and a riveting suspense tale worthy of being called a "real nailbiter."
 The reader keeps wondering if Mrs. Dodge is bluffing as do many of the cops.
 Is that a bottle of nitro or is it only water?
 Who will be brave enough to call her bluff?
 Will Steve show up before they disarm and subdue Mrs. Dodge?
-And what about Steve's pregnant wife who worried about his late return is headed to the precinct?
+And what about Steve's pregnant wife worried about her husband's late return and is headed to the precinct?
 Will she too become a hostage?
 Or those horny college boys who find one of Meyer's S.O.S. papers in the street?
 Will they believe the message and act on it or will they ignore it and head off to the whorehouse?
-McBain really gets a lot of mileage out of what is now something of a cliche in crime thrillers and the movies.
+McBain really gets a lot of mileage out of this hostage story, now something of a cliche in crime thrillers and the movies.
 He had me hooked and it all pays off with a whopper of an ending.

 Fans of the 87th Precinct books would be wise to visit Sergio's blog Tipping My Fedora where he has taken up the daunting task of reading and reviewing the entire series.
 As of this date he has knocked off fourteen of the over fifty books.
 Each post is an in-depth study of the book and far more insightful than my offering here.